EducationalTestingService/skll/doc/run_experiment.rst

            {'cache_size': 1000, 'kernel': b'linear'}

         .. note::
-            This option helps us to manage the case of imbalance data sets with the parameter ``class_weight`` for the classifiers: ``SVC``, ``LogisticRegression``, ``LinearSVC`` and ``SGDClassifier``.
+            This option allows us to deal with imbalanced data sets by using the parameter ``class_weight`` for the classifiers: ``SVC``, ``LogisticRegression``, ``LinearSVC`` and ``SGDClassifier``.

             Two possible options are available.
-The first one with an 'auto' option that uses the values of y (the classes) to automatically adjust weights inversely proportional to class frequencies, as shown in the following code:
+The first one is ``auto``, which automatically adjust weights inversely proportional to class frequencies, as shown in the following code:

             .. code-block:: python

                {'class_weight': 'auto'}

-            And the second option allows you to assign an specific weight per each class.
+            The second option allows you to assign an specific weight per each class.
 The default weight per class is 1.
-An example could be:
+For example:

             .. code-block:: python

                {'class_weight': {1: 10}}

-            Additional examples and information can be seen `here <http://scikit-learn.org/stable/auto_examples/linear_model/plot_sgd_weighted_classes.html>`_.
+            Additional examples and information can be seen `here <http://scikit-learn.org/stable/auto_examples/linear_model/plot_sgd_weighted_labels.html>`_.

 Tuning
 ^^^^^^